 The State currently has procured an external actuarial consulting firm to provide rate review services for health insurance premium filings.
-The actuary's will also determine compliance with applicable state and federal statutory requirements consistent with accepted actuarial ratemaking techniques.
-DOI continues to utilize the services of Oliver Wyman, through 2 RFPs.
-Their contract to review unreasonable rate increases was renewed till February 2014.
-We have re-bid this contract and expect that a new contract will be in place when the current contract expires.
-The other RFP with Oliver Wyman is to do all of the QHP work and was entered into in April 2013.
-This contract has a couple of renewal options.
-Note: The RFP to do all the QHP work is not being funded by the Rate Review Grant.
+The actuaries will also determine compliance with applicable state and federal statutory requirements consistent with accepted actuarial ratemaking techniques.
+DOI continues to utilize the services of Oliver Wyman.
+Our previous contract expired in February 2014 and we have a new contract in place with Oliver Wyman after undergoing a RFP process for this contract.
+The new contract with Oliver Wyman for Unreasonable Rate Review is a one-year contract with two renewal options.
+The other contract with Oliver Wyman, the ACA Actuarial Services contract was entered into in April 2013, and was recently renewed.
+Note: The ACA Actuarial Services contract is NOT being funded by the Rate Review Grant.
 The services were originally designated to be performed by State staff to be hired through funds of this grant but due to difficulties in obtaining clearance for new staff positions at the State, it was agreed an outside firm would provide these services.